jeabjeab2620/CityHack2022/README.md

 ## 3 Most Impactful Features of the Project (with Screenshot and Short Description (150 words))
-1. Historical and Future Predictive Time-Series Stamp
+1. Historical and Future Predictive Time-Series Stamp Using the given data on past sales and demand of all medicines produced by a certain company, our project trains the AI model to predict future demand of each medicine in a time-series manner.
+With such prediction available, effective medicine production in terms of manufactoring at full capacity - avoiding surplus and shortage - is possible.
-2. Data resource hub for all the medicines maybe used for research another prospectives
+2. Data resource hub for all the medicines maybe used for research another prospectives With in-depth analysis on medicine with factors including but not limited to amount of sales in specific time period, further development and/or preporation in relative and necessary area of medicine can be attained.
 3. Open-source medical library for the public
+Medical library allows public users to access each medicine's prescription details.

 ## Tech used (as many as required)
 1. Prediction model - Artificial Neural Networks (ANN) using LSTM